ese5160/final-project-a07g-a14g-t09-shorts-sparks/A07G_README.md

    }
 ```

+See line 451 of [usart_interrupt.c](<CLI Starter Code/src/ASF/sam0/drivers/sercom/usart/usart_interrupt.c>) for full function implementation.

-which is set to the be the handler function for the corresponding sercom in usart.c
+This is set to the be the handler function for the corresponding sercom in usart.c

 ``` c
 _sercom_set_handler(instance_index, _usart_interrupt_handler);